convos-chat/www.convos.chat/blog/2016/2016-08-22-fix-fetching-latest-messages-and-more-other-updates.md

 ## Thanks to everyone

-Thanks to everyone who's active in #convos on [chat.freenode.net](http://chat.freenode.net) and other channels, giving feedback regarding the user experience and other minor bugs.
+Thanks to everyone who's active in #convos on irc.libera.chat and other channels, giving feedback regarding the user experience and other minor bugs.